-It’s no surprise then that one of the most common causes of hip fractures is tripping or falling off stairs due to weakened bones.
+It’s no surprise, then, that one of the most common causes of hip fractures is tripping or falling off stairs due to weakened bones.

 Proven Solutions for Improving Bone Strength

 - With age comes the deterioration of some tissues.
-Cartilage, tendons, ligaments, and scar tissue all become less resilient over time — which means they may not be able to withstand compression forces like tearing or stretching during injury repair as well as they once did.
+Cartilage, tendons, ligaments, and scar tissue become less resilient over time — which means they may not be able to withstand compression forces like tearing or stretching during injury repair as well as they once did.

 Switch to Anti-Inflammatory Diet

-In other words, when your cells are operating perfectly, everything else is healthier as a result – including your skeletal system.
+In other words, when your cells are operating perfectly, everything else is healthier as a result, including your skeletal system.

-An anti-inflammatory diet is typically abundant in vegetables, yet avoids any foods that your body is uniquely irritated by.
+An anti-inflammatory diet is typically abundant in vegetables yet avoids any foods that your body is uniquely irritated by.

-What foods create a negative sensitivity is different for each person – but for many – flour, sugar, peanuts, nightshades, seed oils, fried foods, alcohol, and highly processed foods are the typical culprits.
+What foods create a negative sensitivity is different for each person – but for many – flour, sugar, peanuts, nightshades, seed oils, fried foods, alcohol, and highly processed foods are typical culprits.

 Another chief characteristic of an anti-inflammatory diet is that you can eat quality protein and complex carbohydrates; however, how much of these macronutrients you consume depends specifically on your current level of physical activity.